Searching for the best software to manage your collections information can feel overwhelming. We’ve assembled a list of tips to keep you on track.

 Define Your Deal Breakers

 Although each collection is unique, some processes are standard throughout the field.
-Consider the goals mentioned above, the workflows in your museum, and these suggested benchmarks.
+Consider the goals mentioned above, the workflows within your museum, and these suggested benchmarks.

 A CMS that enhances these activities offers the best chance for success: